lacyyy/CS2MinecraftMapOptimizer/README.md

 ### How

 A block gets hidden if all 6 of its neighbors are opaque, full blocks.
-Special case: Blocks on the ocean see the ocean as a a neighbor too.
+Special case: Blocks on the ocean see the ocean as a neighbor too.

 Once a hidden block's neighbor is destroyed, the hidden block is made visible.